 This article will explore the feasibility of learning piano on a MIDI keyboard, detailing its benefits, potential drawbacks, and how you can get started.

 One of the standout features of learning piano on a MIDI keyboard is the instant feedback mechanism.
-Unlike traditional pianos, MIDI keyboards can be connected to software that provides real-time feedback on your playing.
+Unlike traditional pianos, MIDI controllers can be connected to software that provides real-time feedback on your playing.
 This means you can quickly identify mistakes and correct them, speeding up your learning process.

 Another significant advantage is the playback feature.
 MIDI keyboards allow you to record your sessions and listen to them back immediately.
 This feature can be incredibly valuable for self-assessment and understanding where you need improvement.
 Listening to your own playing helps you appreciate the nuances and work on areas that require more practice.